nuwani-palihawadana/smimodel/README.md

 The goal of smimodel is to provide functions to estimate nonparametric multiple index models (which are an extension of nonparametric additive models) for time series forecasting.
-The estimation algorithm simultaneously perform variable selection (hence “sparse”) enabling parsimonious forecasting models in a high-dimensional context.
+The estimation algorithm simultaneously performs variable selection (hence “sparse”) enabling parsimonious forecasting models in a high-dimensional context.

 ## Installation